 Onobrychis viciifolia Scop.
-(Sainfoin)

-Draft account.
+(Sainfoin) Draft account.

-Sainfoin is locally frequent in Britain as far north as central Scotland.
+vc 15 and 16 Rarity / scarcity status Sainfoin is locally frequent in Britain as far north as central Scotland.
 It is regarded Vulnerable to the risk of extinction in Great Britain as a whole and in England, where its area of occupancy is taken to have declined by 35%, and its extent of occurrence by 31%, in comparing records for the periods 1930-69 and 1987-99.
 In Kent, the number of tetrads in which it was recorded fell by 46% between 1971-80 and 1991-2005.
 It is neither rare nor scarce in the county, but its appearance on the register is justified by the wider pattern of decline.
 Queendown.
-Photo by Lliam Rooney, 18 June 2010

-The first published Kent record4 of Sainfoin was by Thomas Johnson in his Iter Plantarum (1629), made in the course of travelling between Gravesend and Rochester.
-This was presumably the native form: the sowing of Sainfoin as a late seventeenth century5 It was used as a nitrogen-fixer as part of crop rotation, and also to provide a fodder crop for mowing.
+Photo by Lliam Rooney, 18 June 2010 Account The first published Kent record4 of Sainfoin was by Thomas Johnson in his Iter Plantarum (1629), made in the course of travelling between Gravesend and Rochester.
+This was presumably the native form: the sowing of Sainfoin as a crop began in England on a tentative basis in the 1620s and 1630s, more fully on the Kentish downlands in the late seventeenth century5 It was used as a nitrogen-fixer as part of crop rotation, and also to provide a fodder crop for mowing.
 Evidence of early use appears in farmers' probate inventories, e.g. Thomas Young of Hartley died 1688, possessing 20 bushels of sainfoin seed and 'clover and sainfoin on the ground which is to be mowed'.
 Usage continued through the 18th and 19th centuries: William Boys' General View of the Agriculture of the County of Kent (1796) mentions sainfoin as much grown on the chalk-land of the eastern part of the county, mown for hay and capable of lasting for ten or twelve years, although sometimes grown on the downland for five to ten years as part of a rotation of oats, fallow, oats, sainfoin (the latter generally started off sown in conjunction with a cereal crop).
 It is still (2017) grown as a fodder crop for horses in East Kent.